thebertster/avi-python-scripts/README.md

 ## csv_metrics.py

-Exports specified Virtual Service or Service Engine metrics to the screen or to a simple CSV file for analysis, graphing etc (e.g. using Excel!).
-Also supports aggregated Virtual Service metrics at the SE level.
+Exports specified VirtualService, Pool or SE metrics to the screen or to a CSV file for analysis, graphing etc (e.g. using Excel!).

+Metrics can be aggregated at the Service Engine level by specifying the -a/--aggregate flag.

+Metrics can be broken down for specific objects such as Pool Server or WAF Rule by specifying the -o/--objid parameter.

 *Examples:*